Multi-Camera Live Streaming

 - Two cameramen

-To have a better understanding of the roles outlined above, let’s take a closer look at some requirements for the system we want to create.
-These requirements include:
+To have a better understanding of the afore-outlined roles, let’s take a closer look at some requirements for the system we want to create, including:

 - First of all, your system must be able to shoot in High Definition or HD.
 Nowadays, buying cameras that offer the possibility of shooting at 1080p with an HD-SDI or HDMI signal is quite cheap.
 It’s very important to shoot your content in HD, even if you will stream it at Standard Definition or SD bit rates.
 High Definition cameras offer excellent picture quality, even when the content is streamed at lower bit rates to accommodate your viewers.

 - Secondly, your entire broadcasting system must be portable.
-It needs to be light enough to be transported by only one person when travelling by car or plane, for example.
-So when shopping for cameras, try to stay away from the really bulky ones and go with smaller models which are easier to carry and handle.
+It needs to be light enough to be transported by only one person when traveling by car or plane, for example.
+Thus, when shopping for cameras, avoid the really bulky ones and go with smaller models that are easier to carry and handle.

 Cameras and Equipment

-If you have a larger budget, you can go for a Canon XA11 Professional Camcorder along with two Go-Pro Hero 8 cameras and a switcher for just a bit over $2k.
+If you have a larger budget, you can go for a Canon XA11 Professional Camcorder coupled with two Go-Pro Hero 8 cameras and a switcher for just a bit over $2k.

 As far as professional cameras go, most models will set you back between 2 and 5 thousand dollars.
 For example, the Canon XA25 HD camcorder is currently priced at $2.5k.
-The XA25 features HD-SDI & HDMI outputs, XLR audio and a 20x zoom lens, all in a frame that is light and compact enough for travelling with ease.
+The XA25 features HD-SDI & HDMI outputs, XLR audio, and a 20x zoom lens, all in a frame that is light and compact enough for traveling with ease.

-Once you have your cameras, you will have to get some tripods too –fluid head tripods that fold up are perfect for the job since they can easily fit in a suitcase or bag.
+Once you have your cameras, you will have to get some tripods too –fluid head folded up tripods are perfect for the job since they can easily fit in a suitcase or bag.

-When you are doing a multi camera broadcast, switching seamlessly between your various cameras is important.
-You will need the ability to add graphics, effects and transitions to create professional looking content.
-Software-based switchers which offer these features include Wirecast, among others.
+When you are doing a multi-camera broadcast, switching seamlessly between your various cameras is indispensable.
+You will need the ability to add graphics, effects, and transitions to create professional-looking content.
+Software-based switchers that offer these features include Wirecast, among others.
 Hardware switchers include Black Magic Design ATEM.

-For most events you will stream, a few wireless microphones should be enough.
-You should find a live sound system to which you can connect but bringing your own audio mixer is also recommended – this way you can control the volume of the feed you are receiving.
+For most of your streaming events, a few wireless microphones should be enough.
+You should find a live sound system to which you can connect, however, bringing your own audio mixer is also recommended – this way you can control the volume of your receiving feed.

-When using your own mixer, you can add another layer of sound to your stream – for example, you can add an ambient microphone to capture the audience of your broadcast and other sounds from the venue you are using to broadcast.
+When using your own mixer, you can add another layer of sound to your stream – for example, adding an ambient microphone to capture the audience of your broadcast and other sounds from the venue you are using to broadcast.

-Another solution would be to route the audio output of the mixer through one of the cameras – this is done so that the audio embeds with the captured video.
+Another solution would be to route the audio output of the mixer through one of the cameras so that the audio embeds with the captured video.
 When it reaches the switcher, the audio/video will sync on its own without further adjustments.

-For this setup to work properly, you will need a software or hardware encoder with a HD input to create your media stream.
-Software encoders such as Wirecast or OBS Studio work great with multi camera streaming systems, but you can opt for hardware encoders too.
+For this setup to work properly, you will need a software or hardware encoder with an HD input to create your media stream.
+Software encoders such as Wirecast or OBS Studio work great with multi-camera streaming systems, but you can opt for hardware encoders too.

-Additionally, you will need an HDMI capture card, since while most hardware encoders come with HDMI inputs, your laptop or desktop does not have it.
-In this case the capture card will capture video signals from your camera through an HDMI connection.
+Additionally, you will need an HDMI capture card, since while most hardware encoders come with HDMI inputs which are not available in your laptop/desktop.
+In this case, the capture card will capture video signals from your camera through an HDMI connection.
 The average capture card will set you back between $50 and $100.

-Regardless of the choice you make, please take some time and tweak your encoding settings until you find a suitable solution.
+Regardless of your choice, please take some time and tweak your encoding settings until you find a suitable solution.

 - Portability-wise, your setup should fit into two suitcases and another smaller bag or backpack for the laptops and cameras.
-The advantage of this setup is that you can simply travel with all of your gear, instead of having it shipped to its destination ahead of time.
-In some scenarios you may need to enlist the help of a second camera operator, but most of the time you should be able to pull it off by yourself.
+The advantage of this setup is to simply travel with all of your gear, instead of having it shipped to its destination ahead of time.
+In some scenarios, you may need to enlist the help of a second camera operator, but most of the time you should be able to pull it off by yourself.

-This article serves as a rough guide on multi camera streaming and different ways through which content creators can improve their live streams.
-Running a streaming website as a one-person crew may seem difficult at first, even for experienced streamers but these worries will disappear in due time, with patience and effort.
-If you want to try multi camera streaming for your online business, feel free to contact us and apply for our sponsorship!
+This article serves as a rough guide on multi-camera streaming and different ways through which content creators can improve their live streams.
+Running a streaming website as a one-person crew may seem difficult at first, even for experienced streamers but these worries will go away in due time, with patience and effort.
+If you want to try multi-camera streaming for your online business, feel free to contact WpStream.net